hanson135/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: SDU Software Engineering, The Maersk Mc-Kinney Moller Institute, Southern Denmark University
+- name: SDU Software Engineering, The Maersk Mc-Kinney Moller Institute, University of Southern Denmark
   url: https://www.sdu.dk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-- Empirical software engineering
+- Human factors in software engineering
 - Software startups
-- Agile/Lean
+- Agile/Lean methods

 # Education to show in About widget
 education: